Lightning-Universe/Training-Studio_app/docs/source/workflows/loggers/wandb.rst

 3. Check your Wandb Account
 ***************************

-Lightning HPO automatically generate a Sweep Report and organize your runs, so everything is a single place.
+Lightning HPO automatically generates a Sweep Report and organizes your runs, so everything is a single place.

 .. figure:: https://pl-flash-data.s3.amazonaws.com/assets_lightning/wandb2.png
    :alt: Wandb